Date: Wednesday 1st June

 As well as hosting a dozen top UK universities, four guest speakers gave free talks about how to gain a place at your desired university, life as an undergraduate, and a variety of other higher education focus areas.
 Just under a hundred students visited on the day and seized the opportunity to make first connections with university representatives and gain an insight into degree programmes and application processes.

-We would like to thank all the university representatives who came to Acorn House and provided invaluable guidance to our students.
+We would like to thank all the university representatives who came to Acorn House College and provided invaluable guidance to our students.

 During the fair we hosted free talks from four guest speakers – experts in higher education – to guide students on essential questions regarding academia.